alfonsserra/eureka-server/README.md

 #  Eureka server

 Eureka is a REST (Representational State Transfer) based service that is primarily used in the AWS cloud for locating services for the purpose of load balancing and failover of middle-tier servers.
-At Netflix, Eureka is used for the following purposes apart from playing a critical part in mid-tier load balancing.
+Check the repository [Eureka from Netflix][eureka] for more information.

 ## Getting Started